seanox/pdf-service/manual/Introduction.md

   __those already determined.__

 The placeholder syntax has no syntax for navigating the tree.
-This is made using the nesting of the data structure placeholders.
+This is made using the nesting of the structure placeholders.

 ```
 #[A[[